moussetf/lc/README.md

 The default behaviour can be modified using the following commands:

-- `!step on`: enable single-step mode, which shows and pauses at each intermediate step of the reduction
+- `!step on`: enable single-step mode, which pauses at each intermediate step of the reduction
 - `!inner on`: enable reducing the leftmost innermost redex first (as opposed to the leftmost outermost)